Dentistry has the power to transform lives.

-That’s incredible in itself, but it’s also in demand and offers fantastic stability.
-The stumbling block for many is the high barrier to entry.
-University courses are extremely competitive and getting in takes total commitment.
+That’s incredible in itself, but it’s also an in-demand profession with fantastic stability.
+The stumbling block for many is the high barrier to entry as university courses are extremely competitive and getting in takes total commitment.

 Still interested?
-Read on to get a full run through a career in dentistry.
+Read on to get a full breakdown of a career in dentistry.

 In short, yes.
-There are only ten dental schools in Australia and New Zealand, with thousands of applicants eyeing a spot each year.
+There are only 10 dental schools in Australia and New Zealand, with thousands of applicants eyeing a spot each year.

 As a result, you need to think about your application holistically and prepare diligently to maximise your chances of success.